spenwall/alexa-radarr/README.md

 * Create a new file `radarr.js` and copy the contents from the repository
 * At the top of the radarr.js file you will need to change some variables
   * apiKey - From Radarr
-  * url - Internet accessable url to Radarr server
+  * url - Internet accessible url to Radarr server
   * port - If different than 7878
   * rootPath - The folder path to where the movie will be downloaded to
   * quality - This is the quality profile you use to download movies.
 To get this number you will need to go to your Radarr in a browser.
 Go to add a movie and search for any movie and select the first one.
 Then right click on the quality profile dropdown menu.
 Click on `inspect`.
 In the inspection console find the `options` and find the profile number that you would like to use.